 Collection of Clementine Hunter paintings, ca. 1979–1984.
 Oil on board.
 (Executive Suite Conference Room)

 These works by Clementine Hunter have never before been on display in the Library.
 Hunter—the granddaughter of a slave and a self-taught folk artist from Louisiana—participated in the Black Women Oral History Project.
-She worked at Melrose Plantation, in Texas, for 75 years, but she took up painting in her 60s and continued to paint until she died, in 1988, at the age of 101.
+She worked at Melrose Plantation, in Louisiana, for 75 years, but she took up painting in her 60s and continued to paint until she died, in 1988, at the age of 101.
 The paintings were donated to the Library as supplemental material, two of them by Thomas N. Whitehead, Hunter’s longtime friend and patron.

 Ruth Whitman, by Morton Sacks, 1992.
 Oil on canvas.
 (Reading Room)